-Flatbreads are essentially the best casual food carriers for just about anything.
-With summer comes a bounty of vividly red, sweet tomatoes so today’s recipe simply had to include these love apples.
-Long story short for this Ricotta & tomato flatbread with sumac and herb oil : Crisp whole wheat crust, lemony ricotta cream and roasted heirloom tomatoes.
-Slide it into a hot oven and Bob’s your uncle.
-Once the tomatoes are blistered and puckered, it’s time to pour the wine and tuck in.
+Flatbreads are the best casual food carriers.
+With summer comes a bounty of vividly red tomatoes.
+I simply had to share the recipe for this Ricotta and tomato flatbread.
+I serve it with sumac and herb oil.
+The crust is crisp with a lemony ricotta cream and roast heirloom tomatoes.
+Once the tomatoes are blistered and puckered, it’s time to pour the wine.

-To the ricotta, I add grated lemon zest, sea salt flakes and some olive oil for a full, rounded mouthfeel.
+I made this flatbread base with a yeasted recipe but if kneading and rolling isn’t your thing, a good store bought puff pastry will do the trick.
+What is essential to the success of this flatbread, is salting and draining the tomatoes prior to cooking.
+Drawing the water out will prevent excessive seeping and intensifies the flavour.
+To the ricotta, I add grated lemon zest, sea salt flakes and some olive oil.
 The tomatoes are seasoned with Sumac, a Middle Eastern spice made from wild berries.
 It’s tart and lemony and definitely worth seeking out.
 Locally, it’s available from Nomu.
 If you’re wondering what else to do with sumac, whisk it into salad dressings or sprinkle over Turkish eggs.
 It’s also delicious mixed into a spicy lamb tagine.

-You could stop here but the herb oil adds a bright citrusy note that compliments the tomatoes perfectly.
+A bright herb oil drizzled over is really delicious.
 It’s also a useful way to use up left over herbs.
-Chop them up real fine and whisk with lemon juice, a glug of peppery extra virgin olive oil and that’s it.
+Chop them finely and whisk with lemon juice, some extra virgin olive oil and that’s it.
 Simple food made good.

 - 125g cake wheat flour (all-purpose white flour)